Wondering about how to start a baking business from home? You’re at the beginning of an exciting journey – our 10-step guide will help you get going.

-Another regulation to be aware of when you’re starting your cake business is that you’re required to register your premises with the local authority’s environmental health service at least 28 days before you start trading.
+Another regulation when you’re starting your cake business is that you’re required to register your premises with the local authority’s environmental health service at least 28 days before you start trading.
 This doesn’t cost you anything and your registration can’t be refused.
 Someone will come to your home and check your food preparation area.
 To get contact details for your local authority, use the food business registration tool.

 Keep in mind regulations we’ve listed in this article are a guide.
 It’s always best to get advice from your local environmental health authority if there’s anything you’re not sure about.

 It’s important to think about business insurance when you’re setting up your baking business.
 Public liability insurance and product liability insurance (usually sold together) can cover you if you’re sued by a member of the public for injury or damage.

 For example, you might have a claim made against you if someone falls ill after eating one of your cakes, or if you knock over an expensive vase when you’re delivering a cake to a customer’s home.

 If your home is rented, you need to get permission from your landlord to run your business.
 However, the law says that your landlord can’t unreasonably withhold or delay their permission.
 If you own your home, you may need to get permission from your mortgage lender to run your home-based baking business.

 There’s a large number of baking and cake making businesses out there, so you need to think about how you’re going to differentiate yourself.
 You could specialise in vegan or gluten-free bakes, for instance, or concentrate on children’s party cupcakes or wedding cakes.

 Since cakes are difficult to transport, you need to have a good sense of your local market, as most of your customers need to be close enough for in-person delivery or collection.

 You make a product that looks beautiful, so photographs are key.